Other Roles: Producer, Director, Other

 I have spent my career in the world of independent filmmaking, as a producer, director, writer, executive producer, conference and festival director, educator, board member, and former executive director of Filmmakers Collaborative.
 I co-founded Ambrica Productions in New York City and over 23 years there I produced eight documentaries of international scope and interest.
-At FC I mentored many filmmakers, was creative director of two national Making Media Now conferences, and co-founded the Boston International Kids Film Festival.
+At FC I was creative director of two national Making Media Now conferences, and co-founded the Boston International Kids Film Festival.

 The Snow Ball (2016)